 Water damage is one of the most common types of property damage claims.
 Water damage can cause some of the biggest financial expenses for insurance companies, which often results in much grief and aggravation for property owners who should be entitled to accurate and maximized settlements.

 While every insurance policy offers varying degrees of water damage coverage, most cover damage where the cause of loss was “sudden and accidental.”
 This includes water damage from burst pipes, sink or tub overflow, toilet or sewage backups, and water intrusion from breaches in a window or roof.

 However, water damage can also appear gradually and quietly, damaging building materials and furnishings with mold or unusual warping.
 When this happens, most policy holders file a water damage insurance claim and expect their coverage to apply.

 The reality is that while insurance companies should settle many water damage insurance claims, these claims are often unjustly underpaid or denied.
 Insurance company adjusters can misinterpret the policy language and deny coverage based on allegations that the type of water damaged is not covered under your policy.
-Always retain representation from a trusted public adjuster like Alan Jacoby before your insurance company offers you a low settlement or denies coverage all together.
+Always retain representation from a trusted public adjuster like our claims team before your insurance company offers you a low settlement or denies coverage all together.

 Substantiating water damage requires specialized technology, yet your insurance company’s adjuster may not use these tools.
 If not discovered, hidden water damage doesn’t technically exist.
 Denials such as unfairly attributing damage to preventable maintenance issues are common.
-An experienced public adjuster like Alan Jacoby can discover, substantiate, and document the true cause of loss to get you compensated for the true value of your water damage claim.
+An experienced public adjuster from our claims team can discover, substantiate, and document the true cause of loss to get you compensated for the true value of your water damage claim.
 Do not fall victim to your insurance company.
-Call Alan Jacoby and get him and his team fighting for you!
+Call our professional claims team and get us fighting for you!